 The Credit Union will also comply with the general loan workout, modification and nonaccrual standards policy and corresponding accounting treatment.

 For well-defined weaknesses that jeopardize collection in full amounts contractually due, the result may be a partial charge-off as part of a restructuring.
 The remaining recorded balance will be classified accordingly.

+EXCEPTIONS.
+Any exceptions to policy will be presented to the Board for approval and may require additional reporting.